Optimal Online Generalized Linear Regression with Stochastic Noise and Its Application to Heteroscedastic Bandits: Proofs from Section

-Then we continue to bound $I_0$, where the first inequality follows from the definition of $\beta_{T, l}$, the third inequality holds due to the fact that the fourth inequality follows from the definition of $J$.
+From Lemma \ref{lemma:decomposition}, we have where the first inequality is given by Lemma \ref{lemma:connect1} directly, the second inequality follows from the Lipschitz property of the activation function in Assumption \ref{cond:activation}, the third inequality holds due to \eqref{eq:connect}, \eqref{eq:noise-sum} and the fact that $\UHb_t \preceq \Hb_t^{-1}(\bmu_t')$.